 The petition is signed by "a thousand of your majesty's loyal subjects of the county not in the armies of either parties in the present wars."

-The Clubmen's fortunes came to a violent end with the arrests of their leaders in Shaftesbury and a bloody battle on Hambledon Hill where they met the New Model Army in the form of Cromwell's dragoons
+The Dorset, Wilts Clubmen's fortunes came to a violent end with the arrests of their leaders in Shaftesbury, followed by a bloody battle on Hambledon Hill, where they met the New Model Army in the form of Cromwell's dragoons.

 The Clubmen as a political public tried to win the peace through settlement, and in keeping with their struggle within the locality, showed they knew where their power lay.